ual/PILATES/pilates/atlas/atlas_input/ReadMe.txt

 (2) modeaccessibility.csv includes indicators of avaiability of bus and rail stations, derived from the FHWA project. contact Qianmiao for more details. this file is only used for years <=2014.

-(3)atlas_input folder contained extracted datatables from urbansim and other models by year, they are processed by preprocess.py

-(4) atlas_output folder contained atlas output, including vehicle level prediction and household level prediction.
+In the time of running, atlas preprocessor.py will extract data from urbansim h5 datastore and write as csv files in subfolders (e.g., year2010/*), including households.csv, persons.csv, jobs.csv, residential.csv, and blocks.csv.